KALTCHUK/Z80_Modular_Computer/readme.md

 ## What's most important ##

-Well, if you want to build your own Proton Z80 Modular Computer, you'll need to check these directories:
+Well, if you want to build your own Proton Z80 Modular Computer, you'll need to check at lest these directories:

-- CPM build
+- CPM build,
-- CPM software
+- CPM software,
-- KiCAD files
+- KiCAD files,
 - Monitor build
-- System manuals (Proton and Monitor)
+- System manuals (Proton and Monitor) and
 - pics

 ## You want your own Proton?
 So follow these steps: ##